The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Hemphill St / W Berry St neighborhood in Fort Worth are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Hemphill St / W Berry St neighborhood in Fort Worth are middle-income, making it a moderate income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 83.9%
+is a lower rate of childhood poverty than is found in 51.6%

 The Neighbors: Occupations

-executive, management, and professional occupations, with 30.0% of the residents employed.
+manufacturing and laborer occupations, with 24.3% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants